rahcode7/rankQuestionAnswering/README.md

 ```

 #### Outputs generated
-The outputs gets generated in the folder in differen batches
+The outputs gets generated in the folder in differen batches.
+For example :
     ```bertqa/out/output-feat-batch-0.txt ```